Lens-Induced Glaucoma

 • Cornea: The raised IOP causes stromal edema, sub-epithelial bullae, and Descemet membrane folds.
 PAG and PLG cases show fresh keratitic precipitates on the posterior surface of the cornea.
 Lens proteins deposit on the posterior surface of the cornea in LPIG.

 • Anterior chamber (AC): AC depth decreases in PMG and PBG.
 The aqueous humor shows lens particles in LPIG.
-PAG and PLG show AC reaction due to the presence of inflammatory cells and AC flare due to leakage of inflammatory proteins.
+PAG and PLG show AC reactions due to inflammatory cells and AC flare due to leakage of inflammatory proteins.
 PLG shows hyper-refringent particles composed of calcium oxalate or cholesterol crystals.[13]

 • Iris: PBG and PMG show anterior bowing of the iris.
 Prolonged inflammation in PAG or PLG may present with posterior synechiae and peripheral anterior synechiae (PAS).
 Inflammatory pseudo-hypopyon is rarely seen in PAG.